 There is everything you could want there, from entertainment, boating, sailing, skating, great lawns, biking, bowling, food, bathrooms, fresh water, Basketball and even a Trapeze School.
 That’s right, I said Trapeze School.
 These activities provide visual entertainment and something different for me to see on every visit.

 The High Line is a public park built on a historic freight rail line elevated above the streets on Manhattan’s West Side.
 It runs from Gansevoort Street in the Meatpacking District to West 34th Street, between 10th and 11th Avenues.
 This is an amazing and unique park.
 I span many, many blocks elevated above the New York City neighborhoods.

 The High Line runs through three of Manhattan’s most dynamic neighborhoods: the Meatpacking District, West Chelsea, and Hell’s Kitchen/Clinton.
 When the High Line was built in the 1930s, these neighborhoods were dominated by industrial and transportation uses.
 Now many of the warehouses and factories have been converted to art galleries, design studios, retailers, restaurants, museums, and residences.
-This is another place I love to set up office and work from my laptop and enjoy the outdoors.
+This is another place I love to set up office and work on my laptop and enjoy the outdoors.

 55 East 52nd Street (Between Park and Madison Avenues).
 I have a customer in this building and like to set up an office in the public space when I am in the area.
 I have a huge indoor waterfall that produces the sounds of the outdoors.

 590 Madison Avenue (at 57th Street) – Take the 4/5/6 or N/R to 59th Street.
 This public indoor space is plush with full-size trees, the great artwork inside and out.